 Severe Shin Splints can trigger Anterior Compartment Syndrome.
 Bad anterior Compartment Syndrome results in shin splits, literally.
 Bad news.

-Severe Shin Splints and (chronic) Anterior Compartment Syndrome are both painful and problematic.
+Both severe Shin Splint and (chronic) Anterior Compartment Syndrome are painful and problematic.

 They are both relatively simple to deal with (depending on the severity), and prevention is your best option.